CurrentCoin/ecommerce-react-metamask/README.md

 Using this app, you can send payments from your MetaMask wallet, and pay in Ethereum or CurrentCoin.

+This app is written in React and uses hooks.
+If you know React it should be easy to understand.
+It doesn't pull from a database (doesn't need one) and only communicates with an API and with the Ethereum network, one way, sending data.

 ## Comments

 The crypto addresses to send to are hardcoded and should be changed.
 The amounts are hardcoded also and should be changed too.